SkyXen/notes-app/README.md

 ## Usage

-Running the server on localhost.
+Running the server on localhost on port 5000.

 ```bash
 npm run dev
 ```

+The server will start running and can be accessed through http://localhost:5000
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first